unopolicinglab/website/content/authors/al-falatah/_index.md

 - Grad Students
 ---

 Hi I'm Sarah Al Falatah!
-I recently graduated from the University of South Florida with a B.S. in Biomedical Sciences.
+I recently graduated from the University of South Florida with a B.S. in Biomedical Science.
 Currently, I am studying to get my MA in Criminology at the University of Nebraska Omaha.
 I am most passionate about mental health research.
 I am excited to expand my skills as a researcher and advance in my academic career.